LukeSmithxyz/based.cooking/src/blueberry-muffins.md

 13. Distribute the coating across the top of the muffins and let them cool (optional)

 ## Cool Tip:
 Muffins are great for sharing at gatherings, but you don't necessary have to waste time and resources on muffin tins.
 You can always just pour the dough into a cake tin!
 However, keep in mind that the baking temperature and time should be adjusted.
-For me 150 °C / 300 Fahrenheit at 50mins. worked the best.
+For me 150°C / 300°F for 50 mins. worked the best.

 ![blueberry-muffins](/data/pix/blueberry-muffins-01.webp)